pixa-pics/UraniumJS/README.md

 var original = UraniumJS.depleteObject(pluto); // As original from an object converted into base92

 var isMyText = UraniumJS.enrichBuffer(Uint8Array.of(92, 64, 16, 8))
-var areMyNumbers = UraniumJS.depleteObject(isMyText); // As original from a buffer converted into base92
+var areMyNumbers = UraniumJS.depleteBuffer(isMyText); // As original from a buffer converted into base92

 var areMyBytes = UraniumJS.enrichBuffer(Uint8Array.from(areMyNumbers), true)
-var isMyArray = UraniumJS.depleteObject(areMyBytes, true); // As original from a buffer
+var isMyArray = UraniumJS.depleteBuffer(areMyBytes, true); // As original from a buffer

 ```